 Anyone who is making kombucha tea usually has more than enough to share.
 Ask around, or check for fermenting groups in your area.
 When you find a good source, ask for a SCOBY and at least 1/2 cup starter tea, enough to make your first quart batch.

-When you are ready, let us help you make your first batch of delicious kombucha, with our complete instructions and helpful how-to video on How to Make Kombucha Tea.
+When you are ready, let us help you make your first batch of delicious kombucha, with our complete instructions and helpful how-to video.

 WATCH NOW: How to Make Kombucha Tea